4 Multivariate Data Analysis

 4.8 Summary

-Data Visualization, creating graphics or plots, is a core skill in data science to both explore the data, find the signal, as well as communicate the results to others.
+Data Visualization, creating graphics or plots, is a core skill in data science to both explore the data to find the signal, as well as to communicate the results to others.

 The tidyverse in R (and Seaborn/matplotlib in python) provide many tools for creating interesting and beautiful plots.
 Enjoy!

-Use the same dataset as in the previous lesson!
+Use the same dataset as in the lecture.

 1. For two numerical variables, plot a scatterplot and line of best fit.